-Seems reasonable on its face, but the problem is that when high stress becomes chronic, and stressors aren’t just being taken care of and then disappearing, our stress hormones don’t have the chance to return everything back to normal.
+Seems reasonable on its face, but when high stress becomes chronic, and stressors are ever present rather than being dealt with and then disappearing, our stress hormones don’t have the chance to return everything back to normal.
 With all of the modern stressors we face, it’s really common for cortisol levels to just stay high, which means that immune system function stays low.

 This makes us more susceptible to colds, the flu, and bacterial infections.
 It also helps to explain why we often get sick at that “worst” time– stress itself is making us more vulnerable to illness.

-High cortisol levels can also make it more difficult for us to recover from viruses and infections– my patients often tell me that their colds seem to linger on forever.
+High cortisol levels can also make it more difficult for us to recover from viruses and infections.
+Just like Angie, my patients often tell me that their colds seem to linger on forever.

 We know that high cortisol levels suppress the immune system.
 So wouldn’t low cortisol levels actually lead to a boost in immune function?

 The answer is… kind of!
-But the problem is, when cortisol levels get too low, we are actually removing the watchman that keeps an eye on inflammation during an immune response.
-Basically, the immune system and inflammation are left to run wild.
+But here’s the rub: when cortisol levels get too low, we are actually removing the watchman that keeps an eye on inflammation during an immune response.
+Basically, the immune system and inflammation are left to run amok.

-What bothers me to no end is hearing about how many of these patients have been treated for these issues.
+What bothers me to no end is hearing about how many of these patients have been treated for these issues with no resolution.
 So many doctors are prescribing medication after medication– or doling out antibiotics like they’re candy– which just creates more stress and inflammation, and doesn’t get to the root of the problem.

 Of course, antibiotics and other medications are sometimes necessary, but my point is that we shouldn’t be overlooking the root cause.